 When the pharmacist asks you if a generic equivalent is acceptable, Teva hopes you'll say "yes."
 Teva Pharmaceuticals USA, the US subsidiary of massive Israeli generic drug maker Teva Pharmaceutical Industries, develops, manufactures, and markets both generic and branded pharmaceuticals.
-The company is the largest manufacturer of generic drugs in the US; its product roster boasts close to 400 generic equivalents of prescription drugs in a wide variety of therapeutic categories, including cardiovascular, anti-inflammatory, anti-infective, oncology, central nervous system, and dermatological.
+The company is the largest manufacturer of generic drugs in the US; its product roster boasts more than 400 generic equivalents of prescription drugs in a wide variety of therapeutic categories, including cardiovascular, anti-inflammatory, anti-infective, oncology, central nervous system, women's health, and dermatological.
 The company also produces over-the-counter (OTC) drugs and active pharmaceutical ingredients (APIs).

 Teva Pharmaceuticals USA accounts for more than 50% of its parent company's sales.
 Teva Pharmaceuticals USA itself gets almost half of its revenues from direct sales to drugstores and a third from drug wholesalers; other customers include mail-order pharmacies, distributors, and hospitals.
 It relies upon an in-house sales force that calls on purchasing agents for retailers and institutional buying groups.